Daniel-Lawless/Cat-Classifier-NN-From-Scratch/README.md

 $$

 Thus cancelling the b term.
 Now, we only have to update parameters W, $\gamma$, & $\beta$.
-The primary benefit of batch-norm is it helps combat covariate-shift.
-This describes the changing distributions of network activations during training, which can lead to bad generalization, batch-norm helps to stabilize these distributions, leading to faster, more stable training and can have a regularizing effect.
+The primary benefit of batch-norm is to help combat covariate-shift.
+This describes the changing distributions of network activations during training, which can lead to bad generalization, batch-norm helps to stabilize these distributions by giving the neural network the flexibility to change the mean and spread of the z values, leading to faster, more stable training and can have a regularizing effect.

-# How to Run

-# Key Learnings & Challenges
+### Key Learnings & Challenges
+In this project I learned how to implement He initialization and why it is important when using ReLu as our primary activation function, how to generalize my code to enable and account for deeper NNs, how to implement L2 and dropout regularization and how they can help reduce overfitting, how to implement Adam optimization and why having a non-fixed learning rate can help improve model performance.
+I have also learned how to implement batch-norm and to create mini-batches of the training data to speed up model training and stabilize activation distributions.

+What I could do better next time:
+Currently I am making decisions on which model is better using the test set.
+I should make a new set, the validation/dev set, and use this set to evaluate the performance of the model and pick optimal hyperparameters, then at the end, train a model using all the training data and the optimal hyperparameters and test it on the test set.

+Currently, I am using several function calls, i.e., neural_network_reg, neural_network_blueprint, etc. I Could refactor these into a single function where the optimizer and regularization used are passed as arguments, which would mke my code more reusable and less repetitive.